OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/power-bi-embedded/power-bi-embedded-embed-report.md

 {
     using (var reader = new System.IO.StreamReader(response.GetResponseStream()))
     {
-        // Work with JSON response to get the report you want to work with.
+        // Work with JSON response tooget hello report you want toowork with.
     }

 }